Did John Wilkes Booth escape?

 The last reported time the mummy was seen was in the 1970's.

-John Wilkes Booth's body was eventually buried in the Booth family plot in Baltimore.
+John Wilkes Booth's body (what was believed to be his), was eventually buried in the Booth family plot in Baltimore.

 His descendants, and backed up by the Smithsonian Institution,